 A road trip from Alice Springs to Uluru

 There are four fuel stations on the way to Uluru from Alice Springs, where you can stop to fill up the car tank.
-Make as many stops as possible, to stretch your legs.
-At the fuel stations, you can stay for rest, seat comfortably in the shadow, eat your food while enjoying the Outback colours and breathing the outback air.
-Swap the drive if you are travelling with companions.
+Make as many stops as possible to stretch your legs.

 Driving long distances in the outback makes you tired because of the heat.
-Here you can find more tips for enduring long driving distances in the Australian Outback
+Here you can find more tips for enduring long driving in the Outback.

 How many days for a trip to Uluru